-Overview of Available Online Project Management Degrees
+2020 Best Online Project Management Degrees & Certificates

+Undergraduate courses cover topics such as the role of the project manager, strategic goal setting, portfolio management, procurement and contracts, and budgeting.
+Many project management programs are offered as business degrees with a project management focus.
+In such programs, students also take more general business classes such as leadership, decision making, marketing, and accounting.
 Most project management bachelor's programs require a capstone course or a project-based class.
 In this course, students manage a mock project from beginning to end, developing the project's goals, setting a timeline, assigning teams, creating a budget, and procuring contracts.

 Applicants to most project management doctorate programs must hold an accredited master’s degree and have at least five years of professional management experience to be considered.
 The college or university will need to see official transcripts of all postsecondary work the applicant has done, as well as a resume and letters of recommendation.
 Some schools also request a personal essay as part of the application package.
 The 16-course program and dissertation can be completed in three to seven years.

 Students enrolled in a project management doctorate program will take courses in knowledge management, project management leadership, project procurement and ethics, data analysis and interpretation, and systems modeling and the nine schools of project management.
 Other courses in the program focus on research methods and the philosophy of knowledge.
 Doctoral candidates must also write a dissertation as part of their program.
 The project will be approved and supervised by a faculty member, who acts as an advisor.
 Each student's work must be orally defended in front of a jury before the doctorate will be granted.

 Graduates from this type of program will be qualified for positions as university professors, or they can take on roles as mentors and researchers.

-Project management certificates are graduate-level programs aimed at providing a focused education in the leadership and management skills needed to oversee complex projects.
+Online project management certificates are graduate-level programs aimed at providing a focused education in the leadership and management skills needed to oversee complex projects.
 These programs typically require 5 to 10 courses and can be completed in a year or less.
 Most are offered through business schools or university extension programs.
 Applicants need an accredited undergraduate degree; some programs require a year or more of professional project management experience.

 The courses in the project management certificate focus on the unique leadership, planning, and management skills required to lead large projects.
 The foundational project management principles course includes topics like cost management, the different stages of a large project, and project networks.
 Later courses focus on a particular aspect of management, such as communications, risk management, program management, and quality management.
 Some certificate programs have a set list of courses, while others include a core sequence and electives.
 The certificate coursework can also be used as the start of a master’s program at some institutions.